Italy GDP posts modest pickup, seen slowing again

 Italian government bonds and shares have been pounded by markets in recent weeks, embroiling the euro zone's third largest economy in the region's debt crisis.

-Markets have focussed on Italy's political instability and dismal growth prospects, sending its 10-year sovereign bond yields above 6 percent, a level regarded as unsustainable.
+Markets have focused on Italy's political instability and dismal growth prospects, sending its 10-year sovereign bond yields above 6 percent, a level regarded as unsustainable.

 Gross domestic product was up 0.8 percent year-on-year, also in line with forecasts and slowing from +1.0 percent in the first quarter.